Azure/draft/.github/pull_request_template.md

 - [ ] This change requires a documentation update
 - [ ] Refactor

-# How Has This Been Tested?
+## How Has This Been Tested?

 Provide instructions so we can reproduce, and list any relevant details for your test configuration.
-Is it a breaking change which will impact consuming tool(s)?
+Mention if this is a breaking change which will impact consuming tool(s).

 - [ ] Unit Test:
 - [ ] E2E Test:
 - [ ] Other Test:

-# Checklist:
+## Checklist:

 - [ ] My code follows the style guidelines of this project
 - [ ] I have performed a self-review of my code